Triple alliance negotiations

-The Triple alliance negotiations (in Russian historiography, Moscow negotiations of 1939, Московские переговоры 1939 года) were held in Moscow in April − August of 1939 with the goal of creating a Soviet-Western triple alliance (USSR, Great Britain, France) for collective security against Axis powers.
+The Triple alliance negotiations (in Russian historiography, Moscow negotiations of 1939, Московские переговоры 1939 года) were held in Moscow in April − August of 1939 with the goal of creating a Soviet-Western triple alliance (USSR, Great Britain, France) for collective security against the Axis powers.
 Throughout the negotiations, the Soviet diplomats (Maxim Litvinov and, later, Vyacheslav Molotov) were concentrated on building a war-fighting coalition.
 By mid-August of 1939, USSR became convinced that the discussions are at a dead end, opted to accept the German overtures instead, and in a week had signed the Molotov-Ribbentrop pact.
 The negotiations can be considered a pivotal point on the road to the Second World War, a missed opportunity of an alliance that could have contained Germany at a much lower cost than the one ultimately paid by all three countries.

 Background

 Between 1933 and 1939, Soviet Union was trying to build alliances in order to counteract the Axis expansionism.
 These efforts included mutual assistance treaties with France and Czechoslovakia (1935), military aid to Spanish Republicans and Chinese Nationalists, support for Czechs in 1938.
 The Soviet policies in this area were opportunistic, lacked the overall plan, and were conducted as reaction to proposals put forward by other states.

 The decision by the West to abandon its policy of appeasement was prompted by rumors that, after takeover of Czechoslovakia, Hitler is aiming for Romania.
 On 18 March 1939 Britain had inquired about a response of USSR in case of an attack on Romania.
 After witnessing the Western pursuit of appeasement for five years, the Soviet response was initially tepid, with Litvinov convinced that Britain and France have no other options and will eventually come to the negotiating table with concrete proposals for an alliance.
 The change in the attitude of USSR came in mid-April and was spurred by signing of the German–Romanian Treaty on 23 March 1939, with USSR concerned that it will precipitate German military buildup on the Black Sea and along the border with Soviet Union, security guarantees issued by France and Britain for Greece and Romania on 13 April, and the French proposal to amend the Franco-Soviet treaty of 1935.

 The sides viewed the contemporary state of international relations in dramatically different ways: